CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 -------------------------------------------------
 </pre>

-The `a-find` report above tells that for example object _kkayttaj-2001659-taito-WRKDIR/genomes/zebrafish.tar.zst_ contains two files whose names match Danio_rerio.GRCz10.fa ( the other file is _Danio_rerio.GRCz10.fa.fai_).
-Note that `a-find` finds matches only from objects that were uploaded with `a-put`.
+The `a-find` report above tells that, for example, the object _kkayttaj-2001659-taito-WRKDIR/genomes/zebrafish.tar.zst_ contains two files whose names match Danio_rerio.GRCz10.fa (the other file is _Danio_rerio.GRCz10.fa.fai_).
+Note that `a-find` finds matches only among objects that were uploaded with `a-put`.

-Now let's download the data to Puhti.
-This is done with `a-get` command:
+Now let uss download the data to Puhti using the `a-get` command:

 <pre>[kkayttaj@puhti-login2 kkayttaj]$ <b>a-get kkayttaj-2001659-taito-WRKDIR/genomes/zebrafish.tar.zst</b>
 Starting to copy data from allas...
 Object: